 11. Austrian Business Cycle Theory: An Application to New Zealand's Recent Boom and Bust (Roy Ruxton Davidson, 2013)

-Davidson (2013) examines diverse data trend available for New Zealand, to see if the global financial crisis (GFC) of 2008 fits the theory.
+Davidson (2013) examines diverse data trends available for New Zealand, to see if the global financial crisis (GFC) of 2008 fits the theory.
 One prediction of the ABCT is the increase in money supply (due to artificial credit) leading to the business cycle.
 Chart 1 shows that M2 increases between 2000 and 2012, from a stock of $41,490m in January 2000 to $94,677m in September 2012, or 10% per year, while M3 increases even more, from from $96,182m in January 2000 to $245,502 in September 2012, or 13% per year.
 Chart 2 and 3 show the year on year growth rate of M2 and M3, respectively.
 M3 is less volatile, perhaps because it is a broader measure of money.
 But in both cases, the acceleration in money growth from 2003-2004 to 2007 is evident, after the decline in money growth occurred (from 2001 to 2003).
 Chart 4 depicts the trend in mortgage lending and other lending between 2000 and 2012.
 Both indices show a steady increase.
 Chart 5 shows that CPI is stable (around 2-3%) between 2000 and 2012.
 But the ABCT is a theory about production and price structures.
-It assumes nothing about the trend in "overall" prices.
+It assumes nothing about the trend in “overall” prices.
 Chart 6 displays the trend in Official Cash Rate (OCR) and 90-day bank lending rate % for the period 1999-2012.
 Both are closely related and go up in 2000-2001 (4.5 to 6.5%), down in 2002 (5%), and begin again to increase steadily until a large drop in 2009-2010 (8-9% to 2.5%).
 This demonstrates that money supply has increased during the expansionary phase.

 Another prediction is the decline in private savings.
 This is because the expansion is not caused by an increase in savings but merely by monetary injection.
 In Chart 7, we see there is a large decline in gross domestic savings (% of GDP) between 2000 and 2005, from 21% to 16%, and was only at 16% (or 18%) in 2009 (or 2010).
 Chart 8 shows the gross savings by sector (in % of GDP).
-The share of national and business (residual) remain stable between 1987 and 2009.
-The share of general government increases over time (around 0% in early 1990s and around 7% in 2003-2007), but the share of households declines over time (+5% in 1988 and -5% in 2007-2009).
+The share of national and business (residual) remains stable between 1987 and 2009.
+The share of the general government increases over time (around 0% in early 1990s and around 7% in 2003-2007), but the share of households declines over time (+5% in 1988 and -5% in 2007-2009).
 Chart 9 shows the gross and net household savings as % of disposable income.
 Net and Gross display a large decline, respectively, +3% and +5% in 1992 to -13% and -10% in 2009.
 Chart 10 shows that the household consumption expenditure per person and per household increase over time.
-Given index of 100, starting at 1992, the index peaks at around 140 in 2008.
+Given an index of 100, starting at 1992, the index peaks at around 140 in 2008.
 This is in line with the previous graphs showing a decline in savings.

 Still another prediction is the relative increase in the value and price of higher-order goods, because the ABCT claimed that a boom will be accompanied by a lengthening in the structure of production.
 The more roundabout, capital-intensive industries will be the most affected.
 Chart 11 shows that the value of New Zealand's private sector residential dwellings, while showing a steady increase between 1989 and 2007, has experienced a dramatic acceleration between 2002 and 2007.
 This value increased from approximately NZ$250 billion to over $600 billion, or 20% per year.
 Chart 12 shows the increasing trend in the NZX 50 index, between 2004 and 2007 (from 2.60K to 4.20K, or 15% per year).
 After 2008, the index shows a large drop (4.00K in 2008 to 2.80K in 2009).
 Chart 13 displays the Capital Goods Price Index (CGPI).
 There is a sharp increase between 2003 and 2005.
 A peak is evident in 2009, as well as the large drop in 2010.
 The Chart 14 depicts the PPI and it shows a steady increase between 2001 and 2008, a modest decline in 2009, before it starts increasing again.
 But a better measure would have been to look at the PPI/CPI ratio.